-Every child is an individual and there is no one size fits all - the most important thing is getting specialist advice, as treatment recommendations differ depending on the age of your child and their needs.
+Every child is an individual and there is no one size fits all when approaching help for stuttering.
+The most important thing when your child begins to stutter is getting specialist Speech Language Therapist advice, as stuttering treatment recommendations differ depending on the age of your child and their needs.
 Below is some information that our parents have found helpful.

-Watching your child struggle to get their words out can be distressing for parents and it’s really important that you get the right advice and support early on.
+Watching your child find it difficult to get their words out can be distressing for parents and it’s really important that you get the right advice and support early on.